Henri-Hoyez/ChemicalStateSpaceModel/Readme.md

 This repository accompanies our paper "Which Time Series Domain Shifts Can Neural Networks Adapt To?" providing a simple chemical simulator for generating multivariate time series data via a State Space Model (SSM).
 It's designed for researchers to test domain adaptation methods against controlled domain shifts.

-The goal of this repository is to generate several domain shift for domain adaptation methods eager to test their method on controlled domain shifts.

 To know more about the domain generated shifts, please refer to our paper.

 # Getting Started: